I-20 and Visa Information

 For students requesting an Initial Attendance I-20, what is the process?

-- Once you have been admitted to Bates College and paid your deposit, you will receive an email from the Bates DSO to complete and submit the I-20 Request form.
+• Once you have been admitted to Bates College and paid your deposit, you will receive an email from the Bates Center for Global Education, instructing you to complete and submit the I-20 Request form.
 You will upload to the request form a scanned copy of your passport identification page, in pdf or jpg format.

-- The DSO will create your F-1 record in the Student & Exchange Visitor Information System (SEVIS) and issue an I-20.
+• Your F-1 record will be created in the Student & Exchange Visitor Information System (SEVIS) and and the I-20 issued.

 How is my SEVIS record transferred to Bates from my current school?